dawapaljor/sft-report/src/pages/content/0-report.md

 ![Chen LongkuiM](/images/Screen-Shot-2024-02-08-at-1.05.01-PM.png)

-> According to articles in Chinese-language pro-CCP publications, based on information provided by an official at the United Front Work Department of Guilin city, Chen came from Guilin in the Guangxi Zhuang Autonomous Region in the PRC  to the US in the 1980s to study, later settling there.
+> According to articles in Chinese-language pro-CCP publications, based on information provided by an official at the United Front Work Department of Guilin City, Chen came from Guilin in the Guangxi Zhuang Autonomous Region in the PRC  to the US in the 1980s to study, later settling there.
 As of September 2023, he was president of the Guilin Qiaozi Enterprise Federation (桂林僑資企業聯合會), board chair of the Guangxi Tourism Development Group (廣西景區通旅遊發展有限公司), and an overseas committee member of the All-China Federation of Returned Overseas Chinese (中國僑聯/中華全國歸國華僑聯合會/AFROC).
 AFROC is the same organization to which Lu Qiang (see above) belongs, the top-level United Front group with overall responsibility for overseeing relations with overseas Chinese.<sup>[^79]</sup> In fact, Chen attended the same event as Lu, the 11th National Congress of Returned Overseas Chinese, in September 2023 in Beijing, just two months before Xi Jinping’s trip to San Francisco.
 Xi Jinping and other top CCP officials addressed this Congress, and Chen posed for a photo in the Great Hall of the People in Beijing.<sup>[^80]</sup>

 Another man who appears prominent and centrally in the video in which Li Huanjun is harassed and intimidated is also a united front leader.